 New York, NY 10065

-NewYork-Presbyterian/Weill Cornell, affiliated with Weill Cornell Medicine, is among the foremost academic medical centers in the world providing emergency, primary, and specialty care in virtually every field of medicine.
+NewYork-Presbyterian/Weill Cornell, affiliated with Weill Cornell Medicine, is among the foremost academic medical centers in the world with 862 beds providing emergency, primary, and specialty care in virtually every field of medicine.
 The center offers children and adults the latest diagnostic and treatment approaches in digestive disorders through its Center for Advanced Digestive Care – a multidisciplinary program that includes an emphasis on minimally invasive colorectal surgery.
 Through major programs in neuroscience, NewYork-Presbyterian/Weill Cornell provides expertise in such areas as epilepsy, Alzheimer’s disease, and stroke.
 The Weill Cornell Brain and Spine Center serves as one of the country’s premier providers of minimally invasive surgery for adults and children.
 The Kidney and Pancreas Transplant Program, the oldest kidney transplant program in New York State and one of the highest volume programs in the country, is nationally recognized for developing innovative strategies that allow for successful transplants.
 NewYork-Presbyterian/Weill Cornell is also home to the William Randolph Hearst Burn Center – a world leader in burn treatment, rehabilitation, research, and education.

 NewYork-Presbyterian/Phyllis and David Komansky Center for Children’s Health at NewYork-Presbyterian/Weill Cornell is a full-service, multidisciplinary pediatric program.
 Here highly skilled physicians, all of whom are affiliated with Weill Cornell Medicine, have expertise in the full range of pediatric subspecialties, including respiratory conditions, cancer, and congenital heart disease.
 The Center’s Pediatric Emergency Department is a Level 1 Trauma Center and a New York City regional burn center.